segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/navattic/index.md

 ## Events

 The table below lists possible events that Navattic sends to Segment.
-With the exception of IDENTIFY_USER, all events are sent to the [Tracks table in Segment](https://segment.com/docs/connections/storage/warehouses/schema/#tracks-table).
-Additionally, every Navattic includes the `userId` and `anonymousId` (which are the same), which are Navattic-generated for each user.
+With the exception of IDENTIFY_USER, all events are sent to the [Tracks table in Segment](/docs/connections/storage/warehouses/schema/#tracks-table).
+Additionally, every Navattic event includes the `userId` and `anonymousId` (which are the same), which are Navattic-generated for each user.

 Event Name | Description |
 ------------ | ------------|